Track mileage automatically

 Common 1099 itemized deductions

-If you’re self-employed or an independent contractor, itemized deductions you might be able to use include:
+If you’re self-employed or an independent contractor, itemized deductions you might be able to use include, but aren’t limited to:

 • Interest on a mortgage